ilacorda/traive-engineering-challenge/README.md

 ## Running Tests

-To run the automated tests for the application, execute the following command:
+To run the unit tests for the application, execute the following command:

 ```sh
 make test
 ```

+Please note that currently the projects only have unit tests, and no integration tests need implementing.

 ## Additional Commands